Blue straggler stars: Observations of BSSs

 For field BSSs, studies such as \cite{2000AJ....120.1014P} have identified a high fraction of binaries, almost four times greater than that of normal field MS stars.
 Similarly to BSSs in OCs, these binaries generally have orbital periods spanning hundreds of days, with companion masses peaking at approximately $0.6\,M_\odot$.
 The predominance of single-lined spectroscopic binaries (SB1), in which companions remain undetected, further points to white dwarf companions and a likely binary mass transfer origin.

-Unfortunately, no systematic study of BSS multiplicity in GCs has yet been conducted.
-However, surveys observing variability in GCs have shown that W Ursae Majoris variable (W UMa-type binaries) are common among BSSs \citep{2000AJ....120..319R}.
+Only recently has the binary fraction of BSSs in GCs been measured using spectroscopic data. \cite{10.1093/mnras/stae2333} reported a binary fraction of $13.6\pm5.1$\% for the BSSs in $\omega$ Centauri, which is significantly higher than the $1.2\pm0.1$\% binary fraction for normal MS stars in the same cluster.
+Similarly, \cite{2024arXiv241213189M} found a binary fraction of $10.9\pm4.8$\% for BSSs in GC 47\,Tucanae, compared to $2.4\pm1.0$\% for normal MS stars.
+Although the measured binary fraction of BSSs in GCs are lower than those observed in OCs, the consistently higher binary fraction among BSSs compared to normal MS stars in both environments strongly suggests that binary evolution plays an important role in BSS formation across different cluster environments.
+In addition, surveys observing variability in GCs have shown that W Ursae Majoris variable (W UMa-type binaries) are common among BSSs \citep{2000AJ....120..319R}.
 These are low-mass contact binaries that are undergoing mass transfer.
 The prevalence of W UMa-type binaries among BSSs in GCs suggests that binary mass transfer plays a significant role in their formation even within these dense stellar environments.

 It is worth mentioning that the high binary frequency of BSSs observed in some environments may rule out single star evolution through unusual internal mixing as the predominant formation scenario for BSSs (see Section.\,\ref{sec:form}).
 Additionally, mergers that include only two stars and produce a single star may also be considered less favorable.